LuisAlejandro/agoras/README.rst

 Current version: 1.1.3

-Agoras is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram and linkedin).
+Agoras is a python utility that helps publish and delete posts on the most popular social networks (Twitter, Facebook, Instagram, LinkedIn, Discord, YouTube, TikTok, and Threads).

 This repository stores the application.
 There's also `GitHub actions`_ that you can incorporate into your workflows.